Solutions & Case Studies for Getting Passenger Rail in New York State to Zero Carbon Emissions

 New York State with the passage of the Climate Leadership and Community Protection Act in Spring 2019 took a bold step in becoming a leader in confronting the growing danger of global warming.
 The Climate Act mandates that the state move to a net-zero emission economy by 2050 by eliminating most emissions of greenhouse gases – primarily CO2 – from the burning of fossil fuels.

 The Climate Act mandates that the state all but eliminate its greenhouse gas emissions by 2050 through the elimination of the burning of fossil fuels in power generation and transportation.
 The goal is by 2050 to cut greenhouse gas emissions to 85% of 1990 levels, with the remaining 15% offset by reforestation, wetland creation, or carbon capturing through technological means.
-A 22-person “climate action council” comprising of top state officials, who will be advised by smaller working groups with expertise in specific areas from forestry to economic development.
+A 22-person “climate action council” composed of top state officials, who will be advised by smaller working groups with expertise in specific areas from forestry to economic development.

 The state’s climate bill is nearly identical to legislation passed in the United Kingdom.
 The Climate Change Act of 2008 calls for net UK greenhouse gas emissions for the year 2050 to be at least 80% lower than the 1990 baseline.
 Concerning transportation, the current policy of the British government is for all new passenger cars and vans sold in the UK to be zero emissions vehicles – either battery electric, plug-in hybrid electric or hydrogen fuel cells.
 For the rail sector, transport minister Jo Johnson in 2018 called for all diesel trains to be phased out by 2040.

-With one-third of New York State’s emissions being from transportation, both freight and passenger rail will have to be address.
+With one-third of New York State’s emissions being from transportation, both freight and passenger rail will have to be addressed.
 For rail transport the most obvious answer to going carbon neutral is electrification, an over century old technology that today is in extensive use moving both heavy freight trains and high-speed passenger trains around the globe.
 However, there are three other alternatives to the current diesel motive power of most American trains, that of trains propelled by batteries, hydrogen fuel cells, and electricity taken in directly from overhead wires called the catenary.
 When the electricity that charges batteries, produces hydrogen, and energizes the overhead catenary is produced from renewable energy – from hydro, wind, solar, and nuclear power generation – you can have a zero emission train.

 The Charger locomotives built by Siemens Mobility at their Sacramento plant in California are the first high-speed passenger diesel locomotives to receive Tier 4 emissions certification from the Environmental Protection Agency (EPA).
 The locomotive is powered by a high-performance, environmentally friendly, 4,400 horsepower-rated Cummins QSK95 diesel engine, designed to operate at speeds up to 125 miles per hour.